Facial Serum vs Facial Oil

 - High vitamin A of the form that is recognized by your skin

 - Vitamin C helps to brighten your skin

-- Acne and eczema
+- Anti-inflammatory and anti-microbial

 Why use both a Facial serum and a Facial oil?